| |

 Handicrafts & Extras

-For handicrafts, my children will be working on embroidery and wool felting – I just picked up basic supplies at Hobby Lobby.
+For handicrafts, my children will be working on sewing, embroidery, and wool felting – I just picked up basic supplies at Hobby Lobby.
+If time allows, I would like to begin instructing the older girls with crochet.

 In addition, my 5th grade child and my special needs child will be using this learning Sewing with Saint Anne during their free time.